-At Burraton, our children consider how the past influences the present, what past societies where like, how these societies organised their politics, and what beliefs and cultures influenced people’s actions.
+At Burraton, our children consider how the past influences the present, what past societies were like, how these societies organised their politics, and what beliefs and cultures influenced people’s actions.

-A variety of secondary sources are used to support the teaching and learning of History, including artefacts and visits to local museums and exhibitions.
+A variety of primary and secondary sources are used to support the teaching and learning of History, including artefacts and visits to local museums and exhibitions.